 - responds to and manages complaints and discipline relating to the practice of pharmacy.

-The Newfoundland and Labrador Pharmacy Board protects the people of the province by governing the profession of pharmacy to ensure quality and ethical care.
+The Newfoundland and Labrador Pharmacy Board protects the public by regulating the profession of pharmacy to ensure quality and ethical care.

 The Newfoundland and Labrador Pharmacy Board’s activities and decisions are based on the following core values: